kacykvaa/orlik-api/README.md

 docker-compose up
 ```

-The upp is now upp and running, just type http://localhost in browser and have fun!
+The app is now up and running, just type http://localhost in browser and have fun!

 In case of permissions problem to var/log directory, simply run
 ```shell script